pranta/apocalypso/README.md

 # **User Guide**

 ## 1. **Environment variables:**
-You need to set these environment variables, prior to invoking the python script based (so as to ensure a non-interactive execution).
+You need to set these environment variables, prior to invoking the python script (so as to ensure a non-interactive execution).
 Otherwise, you will be prompted interactively for this information.

 Environment variables to be set before invoking run_vault_dr.py
 ```